-Coronavirus is affecting many Americans, whether directly through contracting the virus, or indirectly through the effects from inactivity and social distancing.
+The Coronavirus pandemic is affecting all Americans, whether directly through contracting the COVID-19 virus, or indirectly through the effects of inactivity and social distancing.

-At HDPT, we offer treatment for patients recovering from COVID-19.
-We can help you through the physical challanges associated with having the virus, being hospitalized, having post-intensive care syndrome (PICS), or from generalized deconditioning.
+At HDPT, we offer a full spectrum of restorative treatment options.
+We can help you through the physical, musculoskeletal and pulmonary challenges associated with having the virus, being hospitalized, having post-intensive care syndrome (PICS), or from generalized inactivity and overall deconditioning.

-According to the CDC, older adults and people of any age who have serious underlying medical conditions are at a higher risk of severe illness from COVID-19 and its long term complications.
-Additionally, aging adults, especially those with underlying conditions and chronic diseases, have been affected by the cycle of inactivity due to social distancing measures.
-Physical complications can include, muscle weakness, joint and muscle pain, difficulty with walking and balance, reduced heart and lung capacity and lack of endurance and fatigue.
+According to the CDC, older adults and people who have underlying medical conditions and chronic diseases are at a higher risk of severe illness from COVID-19 and its long term complications.
+Physical complications may include: muscle weakness, joint and muscle pain, difficulty with walking and balance, reduced heart and lung capacity, lack of endurance and fatigue.
 Physical therapy is traditionally recommended for each of these issues.